The following Anti-Corruption and Bribery Policy (“Policy”) was adopted by the board of directors of Morneau Shepell Inc. effective May 8, 2019.

 Gifts and entertainment are commonly offered as gestures of gratitude or tokens of appreciation.
 The Company allows these tokens and gestures when they are reasonable, proportional, made in good faith and in compliance with the Company’s Code of Business Conduct and Ethics and this Policy.

-- The intended outcome: is the offering intended to build a relationship or could it be viewed as influencing a direct result?
+- The intended outcome: is the offering intended to build a relationship or could it be viewed as influencing a direct result (for example, in connection with a negotiation, request for proposals or a tender)?

 - Transparency and Reputation: If the offering were publicized, how would it reflect on the Company in the public realm or in front of Company shareholders?